microsoft/tilecode/doc/patterns.md

 A game is composed of various [game mechanics](mechanics).
 Below you'll find a variety of different mechanics that you can use as a starting point for developing your own game.
+We illustrate the mechanics using a variety of games.

+## Game 1: Dog, Cats and Snakes!!!

-## Player Movement
+### Player Movement

 The player sprite typically is controlled using the four-way direction pad (dpad).
 Here is a tile map where the player sprite is a dog and four types of tile